Skip to content

 Internally, shard order is randomized first (coarse-grain mixing across files) and the buffer randomizes within each shard (fine-grain stochasticity).
 Seeds are deterministically derived as seed + epoch, giving fresh randomness without losing reproducibility.

-Large datasets are physically stored as thousands of Parquet shards.
-When training across many GPUs or nodes:
+Large datasets are physically stored as thousands of Parquet shards (or Arrow shards after conversion).
+When training across many GPUs or nodes, the correct ordering (as detailed in Section 9.2) is critical:

 Once sharded and shuffled, data must flow fast enough to saturate GPUs. 🤗 Datasets integrates seamlessly with torch.utils.data.DataLoader, where threads prefetch and decode in parallel: